Jxck-S/plane-notify/README.md

 I made this program so I could track Elon Musk's Jet and share with others of his whereabouts on Twitter. [![Twitter Follow](https://img.shields.io/twitter/follow/ElonJet.svg?style=social)](https://twitter.com/ElonJet) I have now Expanded and run multiple accounts for multiple planes, a list of the accounts here [plane-notify Twitter List](https://twitter.com/i/lists/1307414615316467715)

+### Contributing
+ Im open to any help or suggestions, I realize theirs much better ways im sure to do alot of my methods, im only a noob.
+I'll accept pull requests.
+If you'd like to discuss join https://JacksTech.net/Discord

 ### [ How It Works](PseudoCode.md)

 ## Setup / Install